NCAR/ncharts/README-prod.md

 ```

 ### Setup postgres server
   This is the same as in setting up a development server.
-See `README-devel.md`.
+See `README-devel.md`, if postgres is needed for the RAF database backend.

 ### Configuration